wplib/wplib-box/FAQ.md

 <a id="how-better"></a>
 ###How is WPLib Box Better?
-All other Vagrant boxes for WordPress _(that we are aware of)_ start with a base Linux and then build the box _"from ground up"_ during the provision cycle installing Nginx or Apache, PHP, MySQL, etc.  Examples of this include [VVV](https://varyingvagrantvagrants.org/), [VIP QuckStart](https://vip.wordpress.com/documentation/vip/quickstart/) and [Trellis](https://roots.io/trellis/).
+All other Vagrant boxes for WordPress _(that we are aware of)_ start with a base Linux and then build the box _"from ground up"_ during the provision cycle installing Nginx or Apache, PHP, MySQL, etc.  Examples of this include [VVV](https://varyingvagrantvagrants.org/), [V
+QuckStart](https://vip.wordpress.com/documentation/vip/quickstart/) and [Trellis](https://roots.io/trellis/).
 This is both time consuming for provisioning, which you may need to do more than once, and also problematic if anything has changed that may break the provisioning process.

 Instead WPLib Box _**pre-provisions**_ our box so you can `vagrant up` or `vagrant reload --provision` in around 30 seconds _(after the box is first downloaded)_, and almost eliminates the chance of our provisioning process breaking, unlike the other available solutions _(that we know of)_.